 A total of 519 RA patients 65 years of age and older, including 107 patients 75 years of age and older, received HUMIRA in clinical studies RA-I through IV.
-No overall difference in effectiveness was observed between these subjects and younger subjects.
-The frequency of serious infection and malignancy among HUMIRA treated subjects over 65 years of age was higher than for those under 65 years of age.
+No overall difference in effectiveness was observed between these patients and younger patients.
+The frequency of serious infection and malignancy among HUMIRA treated patients over 65 years of age was higher than for those under 65 years of age.
 Because there is a higher incidence of infections and malignancies in the elderly population, use caution when treating the elderly.

 Additional Humira Information

 Humira User Reviews